Skip to main content

 International immersion

 You could study Global Development anywhere.
-But here we offer an exciting range of UK and overseas fieldwork.
+But here we offer an exciting range of UK and overseas fieldwork, such as studying sustainable development in Malta.
 Plus, you’ll have the opportunity to intern as a researcher with London International Development Centre, working at the forefront of international development.

 You’ll be taught by academics who’ve made a real impact in their fields of research, covering international migration, urban water and gender-based violence, and much more.
 We also welcome expert global development guest speakers to inspire your own research, such as Professor Maristella Svampa from Argentina who is the leading scholar on global extractivist industries.